Pyziol99/ecommerce_analytical_tool/README.md

 In the second part, the data is processed and presented in the form of information, within 4 modules.
-The control module has been placed placed in the side panel, the sales module in the upper left corner, the logistics module in the lower left corner, and the forecasting model covers the right side of the dashboard.
+The control module has been placed placed in the side panel, the sales module in the upper left corner, the logistics module in the lower left corner, and the forecasting model based on LSTM neural network covers the right side of the dashboard.